ootho/data_science/toxic_comments/README.md

 ## Project Objective and Tasks

-The online store `WikiShop` is launching a new service where users can edit and supplement product descriptions, similar to wiki communities.
-This means that customers can suggest their edits and comment on changes made by others.
-The store needs a tool that can identify toxic comments and send them for moderation.

-We have a dataset with labels indicating the toxicity of the edits.
 The goal is to train a model that can classify comments as positive or negative.
 During the project, we will use traditional machine learning models and also explore `toxic-BERT` model.

 **Tech Stack: Python, Pandas, Scikit-learn, CatBoost, NLTK, PyTorch**